good-marketing/RGhost/README.md

 Thanks to editR you can work with files (currently there is now way to create a new file from the application.)
 You can open and save existing Rmd files.
 To view your file in HTML format hit the render button.
 A new window will open showing you a html version of your content.

+NOTE: On shinyapps.io the home directory is a relative directory (posts), which is publicly available.

 ![](https://www.filepicker.io/api/file/vzuD0kecQkqER7AZAyLS)

 Post a new post